petros-d/docs/docs/runtime-release-notes.md

 ### Minor improvements

-- The Webserver is now the only Airflow component with access to logs, which reduces the risk of exposing sensitive information in logs
+- The Webserver is now the only Airflow component with access to logs, which reduces the risk of exposing sensitive information in logs ([commit](https://github.com/apache/airflow/pull/16754))
-- Added support for Python 3.9
+- Added support for Python 3.9 ([commit](https://github.com/apache/airflow/pull/15515))
-- `token` keys in connections are now marked as masked by default
+- `token` keys in connections are now marked as masked by default ([commit](https://github.com/apache/airflow/pull/16474))
-- Refactored code surrounding imports

 ### Bug fixes

-- Fixed module vulnerabilities discovered by `yarn audit`
+- Fixed module vulnerabilities exposed by `yarn audit` ([commit](https://github.com/apache/airflow/pull/16440))
-- Fixed an issue where tasks would fail when running with `run_as_user`
+- Fixed an issue where tasks would fail when running with `run_as_user` ([commit](https://github.com/astronomer/airflow/commit/075622cbe))
-- Fixed an issue where tasks would fail when running with `CeleryKubernetesExecutor`
+- Fixed an issue where tasks would fail when running with `CeleryKubernetesExecutor` ([commit](https://github.com/astronomer/airflow/commit/90aaf3d48))